p1modi/CryptoZombies/README.md

            funcName("PM", 25);

+When a fucntion iterates on a data-type, it is known as 'passing' that data-type.

+Based on the data-type in consideration, the function either passes 'by value' or 'by reference'.

 Pass by value vs Pass by reference

           In reference to uint x = 42, 'passed by value' means that when x is called to a function and 'passed', the function picks up the value stored in x, without impacting x itself.

+          In reference to uint[] a = [0,1]; 'passed by reference' means that when a is called to a function and 'passed', the function iterates by making a reference to the array 'a' and the iterations impact that array.

+Some data-types are Value Types (always passed by value) while others are Reference Types (always passed by reference).

+          Value Types: booleans, integers, fixed point numbers, address, contract types, fixed-size byte arrays, dynamically-sized byte arrays, Address Literals, Rational and Integer Literals, String Literals and Types, Unicode Literals, Hexadecimal Literals, Enums, Function Types

+          Reference Types: Data location, arrays, array slices, structs.